Who is Eligible

 Note: The information in the form is intended for guidance only and is not a request for information.
 The template is intended to help the reader understand the FEMA Building Resilient Infrastructure and Communities (BRIC) non-financial Direct Technical Assistance (DTA) submission process.

 How Assistance is Prioritized

-FEMA will review each letter of interest and may prioritize assistance for communities that:
+FEMA will review each request and will prioritize assistance for communities that:

-- Have not received a project subaward under BRIC, the Pre-Disaster Mitigation (PDM) grant program, the Flood Mitigation Assistance (FMA) grant program, or the Hazard Mitigation Grant Program (HMGP) within the past five years.
+- Have not received a project award, Advance Assistance or Capability- and Capacity-Building subaward under Pre-Disaster Mitigation (PDM), BRIC, Flood Mitigation Assistance (FMA), or the Hazard Mitigation Grant Program (HMGP) within the past 5 years

-- Have demonstrated a compelling need (communities with significant disadvantaged populations, communities with multiple major disaster declarations within the past five years, etc.)
+- Have demonstrated a compelling need (e.g. communities with significant disadvantaged populations as referenced in EO 14008, communities with multiple major disaster declarations within the past 5 years, communities with limited funding, communities with strong engagement but lacking technical expertise etc.)